Electric vehicles (EVs) and plug-in hybrid electric vehicles (PHEVs)

 A Novated Lease bundles your car finance with budgeted running costs.
 Budgeted running costs include: annual registration, scheduled servicing, maintenance, comprehensive insurance, tyres and 24/7 roadside assistance and accident management.

-While you can take advantage of the FBT exemption, the value of the exemption must still be reported as a Fringe Benefit on your annual Payment Summary.
+While you can take advantage of the FBT exemption, the value of the exemption must still be reported as a Reportable Fringe Benefit Amount (RFBA) on your annual Payment Summary.
 As such, this may have an impact on other government tax benefits you receive, such as:

 • Medicare levy surcharge